menzascripting/Mnet/README.md

 - Record and replay connected command line sessions, speeding the development of automation scripts and allowing for proper regression testing.

-Most of the Mnet modules can be used independely of each other, except where otherwise noted.
+Most of the Mnet modules can be used independently of each other, unless otherwise noted.

 Refer to the individual Mnet modules listed in the SEE ALSO section below for more detail.

 # INSTALLATION

+The Mnet perl modules should work in just about any unix perl environment.

 The latest Mnet release can be installed from CPAN